kj4ezj/echo-eval/README.md

 Finally, the function has been packaged as a module that can be installed on a system or imported by BASH scripts using a package manager.

 ## Installation
 You can install this script using a package manager (recommended), install manually and source it from somewhere, or invoke it directly without installing.
+This tool has no dependencies by design.

 ### bpkg
 This is the recommended installation method.
 Install [bpkg](https://github.com/bpkg/bpkg) if you have not already.
 Then, you have three installation options.